 Live in Comfort

 Smells aside, trimmed and shaved armpits are more comfortable.
 Those long tufts get tangled, snagged and pulled all the time.
-On top of that, the hair can get pretty itchy.
+On top of that, the hair can get pretty itchy and can even cause ingrown armpit hair.
 Think about it.
 How many times have you scratched your pits only to feel that annoying twinge from one of the hairs getting caught?
 What’s worse is that the itchy hair makes you scratch your pits, but it also traps moisture.
 After a vigorous scratch, your hand comes back glistening.
 Nobody wants that.

 The comfort of trimmed pits goes beyond reducing a few points of discomfort throughout the day.
 As you already know, that hair is bushy enough to trap heat.
 On the coldest day of your life, your armpits were plenty warm.
 It’s why you’ve stuck your fingers between them after scraping your windshield.
 You don’t need that extra heat, and when you feel the coolness on a hot day, you’ll be forever glad you took the time to manage that fur.